matter-labs/zksync-web-era-docs/docs/dev/developer-guides/contracts/contracts.md

 ### Using libraries in Solidity

+The usage of libraries in Solidity is supported in zkSync 2.0 with the following considerations:

-If a Solidity library can be inlined (i.e. it only contains `private` or `internal` methods), it can be used without any additional configuration.
-However, if a library contains at least one `public` or `external` method, it needs to be passed explicitly to the compiler.
+- If a Solidity library can be inlined (i.e. it only contains `private` or `internal` methods), it can be used without any additional configuration.
+- However, if a library contains at least one `public` or `external` method, it's non-inlinable and its address needs to be passed explicitly to the compiler.
 You can learn more about [how to compile non-inlineable libraries in this section of the docs](../../../api/hardhat/compiling-libraries.md).

 ## Vyper support

 Currently only Vyper `^0.3.3` is supported.

-## EVM Compatibility

-Almost every smart contract written for EVM will be supported by zkSync 2.0 and will hold all key security invariants so that no additional security re-auditing will be required in most cases.
-A notable exception is the contracts that use the following EVM opcodes:

-- `SELFDESTRUCT` - it’s considered harmful and was deprecated in [EIP-6049](https://eips.ethereum.org/EIPS/eip-6049).
-- `EXTCODECOPY` - it can be implemented if needed, but we skip it for now because zkEVM opcodes are not identical to EVM ones anyway.
-- `CALLCODE` - deprecated on Ethereum in favor of `DELEGATECALL`.
-- `CODECOPY` - acts like `CALLDATACOPY` in the deploy code, unsupported in the runtime code.
-- `PC` - since Solidity is 0.7.0, it is not accessible in Yul and Solidity.

-All unsupported opcodes produce an error on compilation.

-There are a few other distinctions, for example, gas metering will be different (as is the case for other L2s as well).
-Some EVM’s cryptographic precompiles (notably pairings and RSA) won’t be available in the very first release but will be implemented soon after the launch, with pairing being a priority to allow both Hyperchains and protocols like Aztec/Dark Forest to be deployed without modifications too.

-Ethereum cryptographic primitives like `ecrecover`, `keccak256` and `sha256` are supported as precompiles.
-No actions are required from your side as all the calls to the precompiles are done by the compilers under the hood.

 ## Compilers